pirmd/govid/README.md

 directory `govid` instance is serving.

-`govid` only accepts {filename} that lives inside govid's notes directory, it will silently 'clean' any path directives (like ../ or absolute path) that will try to save or access document outside of this folder.
+`govid` only accepts {filename} that lives inside govid's notes directory, it will reject any path directives (like ../ or absolute path) that will try to save or access document outside of this folder.

 If {filename} points to a non-existing note, it will be created once saving, including any sub-folders.
 Notes and sub-folders are created using the umask of